Keerti1312/DevOps-Task/README.md

    2. Docker
    3. Kubectl
    4. Git

-Terraform files are used to create infrastructure in GCP.
-Dockerfile and index.html files are used to build docker image.
-Deployment in GKE is created using deployment.yaml Services in GKE is created using services.yaml

 # Steps to spin-up infrastructure
 1. Create a job of kind pipeline in jenkins.